-If the configuration file could be parsed successfully and the MTA is able to reflect the same in its MIB, it must return: 'pass'.

-• If the configuration file was in error due to incorrect values in the mandatory parameters, the MTA MUST reject the configuration file and return: 'failConfigFileError'.

-It MUST also populate 'pktcMtaDevErrorOidsTable' with the parameter containing the incorrect value and MAY also populate it with other OID errors/warnings if it parsed the file completely.

-- If the configuration file had proper values for all the mandatory parameters but has errors in any of the optional parameters (this includes any vendor specific OIDs which are incorrect or not known to the MTA) it must return: 'passWithWarnings'.
-It MUST also populate 'pktcMtaDevErrorOidsTable' with a list of all the parameters which were rejected and the reason for the same.
+- If the configuration file could be parsed successfully and the MTA is able to reflect the same in its MIB, it must return: 'pass'. - If the configuration file was in error due to incorrect values in the mandatory parameters, the MTA MUST reject the configuration file and return: 'failConfigFileError'. - It MUST also populate 'pktcMtaDevErrorOidsTable' with the parameter containing the incorrect value and MAY also populate it with other OID errors/warnings if it parsed the file completely. - If the configuration file had proper values for all the mandatory parameters but has errors in any of the optional parameters (this includes any vendor specific OIDs which are incorrect or not known to the MTA) it must return: 'passWithWarnings'. - It MUST also populate 'pktcMtaDevErrorOidsTable' with a list of all the parameters which were rejected and the reason for the same.
 The MTA MUST also use the default values for all such parameters, unless they were overridden by some other means like DHCP, in which case it must use the overridden values. - If the configuration file is proper, but the MTA cannot reflect the same in its MIB (For ex: Too many entries leading to memory exhaustion), it MUST accept details related to the CMSs associated with the endpoints and return: 'passWithIncompleteParsing'. - It MUST also populate 'pktcMtaDevErrorOidsTable' with a list of all the parameters which cannot be reflected in the MIB. - If the configuration file cannot be parsed due to an internal error it must return 'failureInternalError'.
-It SHOULD try to populate 'pktcMtaDevErrorOidsTable' for parameters which lead to failure. - If the configuration file contains overlapping MIB Object references from multiple MIB environments (for example, CableLabs and IETF), the MTA MUST use the preference provided via DHCP, if such a preference is provided and supported by the MTA (see Section 8.8).
-In the absence of any preference via DHCP, the MTA MUST use the last recognized occurrence (vendor specific) of such objects in the configuration file.
-The MTA MUST also indicate any rejected configuration file entries as warnings (provisioning state 'passWithWarnings', unless other conditions exist) and populate the error OIDs table (pktcMtaDevErrorOidsTable). - If the MTA cannot accept the configuration file for any other reason than the ones stated above, it must return 'failureOtherReason'.
+It SHOULD try to populate 'pktcMtaDevErrorOidsTable' for parameters which lead to failure. - If the MTA cannot accept the configuration file for any other reason than the ones stated above, it must return 'failureOtherReason'.
 It SHOULD try to populate 'pktcMtaDevErrorOidsTable' for parameters, which lead to the failure. - The MTA Configuration File MUST contain Per-Realm Configuration Data.
-In the case of the Secure Provisioning Flow, per-realm Configuration Data MUST contain at least the data for the Provisioning Realm that is identified in DHCP Option-122, suboption-6.
+Per-Realm Configuration Data MUST contain at least the data for the Provisioning Realm that is identified in DHCP Option-122, suboption-6.

-In the case of the Secure Provisioning Flow, after receiving the MTA Configuration File, an MTA MUST validate the following:
+After Receiving the MTA Configuration File, an MTA MUST validate the following:

-- "pktcMtaDevRealmName" MIB Object of the Realm Table MUST be the same as the Realm Name supplied to the MTA in DHCP Option-122, suboption-6. - "pktcMtaDevRealmOrgName" MIB Object of the Realm Table MUST be the same as the "Organization Name" attribute in the Service Provider Certificate.

-• Encryption and Authentication of the MTA Configuration File as per [5].
+- "pktcMtaDevRealmName" MIB Object of the Realm Table MUST be the same as the Realm Name supplied to the MTA in DHCP Option-122, suboption-6. - "pktcMtaDevRealmOrgName" MIB Object of the Realm Table MUST be the same as the "Organization Name" attribute in the Service Provider Certificate. - Encryption and Authentication of the MTA Configuration File as per [5].